Type above and press Enter to search. Press Esc to cancel.

 Businesses must declare cash earned through tips on their Self Assessment tax return.
 You pay income tax on any revenue earned from cash tips.
 If a tip is given via card payment, you should pay the employee directly.
 In this case, you’re responsible for reporting to HMRC and paying income tax on it.

-One fair and easy way to distribute tips among your staff members is by putting them all together and sharing them out.
+One fair and easy way to distribute tips among your staff members is by putting them all together and sharing them.
 This is called a ‘tronc’ and it’s the responsibility of the ‘tronc master’ to ensure all tips are evenly distributed and that income tax is paid.

 You need to let HMRC know that you’re using a tronc and who your tronc master is.
 The tronc master should consult the team about the fairest way to distribute tips—make sure you assign a responsible and experienced member of staff for this.